AbsoluteVirtue/reading-list/utm_docs.md

 Regardless of the form of organizing (full-time/part-time), doctoral studies are correspondent with 180 transferable credits.

-Doctoral studies at TUM are realized through a scientific doctorate which results in producing original scientific knowledge relevant internationally, based on the scientific method.
+Doctoral studies at TUM are realized through a science doctorate which results in producing original scientific knowledge relevant internationally, based on the scientific method.

 ### Admission process
 Admission is based on obtaining financing from the budget or other legal sources.
 Consilium of the doctoral school elaborates and approves the methodology for admitting doctoral candidates each year.

 The selection process of candidates for vacant positions with the school is realized by the doctoral advisor who will be guiding the potential doctoral candidate.
 Following a proposal by the advisor a candidate may be inmatriculated only based on a favorable decision by the Consilium of the doctoral school.

 Only candidates posessing a master's degree or its equivalent (national or international) are eligible for participation in the selection process.
-Exceptions are made in cases where the master's degree doesn't correspond to the chosen domain, in such cases candidates need to prove relevant knowledge/competence through participation in research projects, professional schools, through publishing articles in reviewed scientific journals -- relevant to the domain.
+Exceptions are made in cases where the master's degree doesn't correspond to the chosen domain, in such cases candidates need to prove relevant knowledge/competence through participation in research projects, professional schools, through publishing articles in reviewed science journals -- relevant to the domain.

 Full-time doctoral students financed from the state's budged receive an additional monthly stipend starting with the inmatriculation date.